FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 ### Setup Personal Access Tokens on GitHub
 The support for password authentication of GitHub was removed on August 13, 2021.
 That is, in order to link and sync your own lab-hub repo with your Pi, you will have to set up a "Personal Access Tokens" to act as the password for your GitHub account on your Pi when using git command, such as `git clone` and `git push`.

-Following the steps listed [here](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) from GitHub to set up one for your Pi to use.
-Depends on your preference, you can set up and select the scopes, or permissions, you'd like to grant the token your Pi is going to use.
-This token will act as your GitHub password later when you use the terminal on you Pi to sync files with your lab-hub repo.
+Following the steps listed [here](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) from GitHub to set up a token.
+Depends on your preference, you can set up and select the scopes, or permissions, you would like to grant the token.
+This token will act as your GitHub password later when you use the terminal on your Pi to sync files with your lab-hub repo.

 ## Part B.
 ### Try out the Command Line Clock